 Keep Flying Insects out of Your House, the Green Way

 Bzz … Buzz … Whoosh!
 Flying insects are definitely annoying.
-They can also be dangerous-- flies and mosquitoes spread all sots of diseases, while stings from hornet, wasps, or bees are painful and extremely dangerous to anyone with an allergy.
-Outdoors, it can be hard to avoid these creatures, but you definitely don't want them inside your refuge … home sweet home.
-How do you keep them out without resorting to toxic pesticides?
+They can also be dangerous.
+Flies and mosquitoes spread all sorts of disease, while stings from hornet, wasps, or bees are painful and even life-threatening to anyone with an allergy.
+Outdoors, it's hard to avoid these creatures, but you definitely don't want them inside your home sweet home.
+How do you keep flying insects out without resorting to toxic pesticides?

 Close Insects Out